Class: IntExpr

 Remarks

 Assigning a name is optional.
-However is useful for debugging because variable names appear in the development traces.
-It is also useful for exporting the model to a file (see model2json).
+However, it is helpful for debugging because variable names appear in the development traces.
+It is also helpful for exporting the model to a file (see problem2json).

 Example